 1. What is the main advantage of Fluoroscopy?

-Fluoroscopy and angiography are the only ionizing imaging modalities that can provide real-time changes in vasculature with up to 30 frames per second.
 They are essential imaging modalities in interventional procedures, particularly in cardiac and neurosurgery.
 These procedures typically require high temporal resolution to accurately visualize fast-moving structures such as the beating heart or cerebral blood flow.
-However, quality assurance (QA) and quality control (QC) protocols often neglect temporal testing, focusing primarily on dose rates for common protocols and static image quality metrics like spatial resolution and contrast measurements.
-This oversight can lead to clinicians missing important aspects, due to motion blur, ghosting artifacts, and misregistration errors, impacting surgical precision and patient safety.
+However, most acceptance and commissioning tests often neglect temporal testing, focusing primarily on dose rates for common protocols and static image quality metrics like spatial resolution and contrast measurements.
+This oversight can lead to clinicians missing important aspects, due to motion blur, ghosting artifacts, frame averaging, and misregistration errors, impacting surgical precision and patient safety.

 On the other hand, high frames per second, which is also high dose rate, is not necessary in all procedures and situations, but without testing the exact relationship between frames and dose, we can’t optimize procedures.
 In other words, just because a fluoroscopy system is producing X pulses per second, that does not mean it is also capturing X different frames per second.
 The X-ray system is independent of the imaging system, and as such, should be independently evaluated.

-This article highlights the current gaps in fluoroscopy testing, impact of temporal tests on clinical procedures (or lack thereof), reasons why comprehensive tests should be included in routine QA/QC, and the tools and phantoms available to improve system performance.
+This article highlights the current gaps in fluoroscopy testing, impact of temporal tests on clinical procedures (or lack thereof), reasons why comprehensive tests should be included in acceptance of new protocols/systems, and the tools and phantoms available to improve system performance.

 In the end, the potential benefits of integrating temporal resolution assessments should be evident, ensuring real-time imaging is optimized for critical interventions.

-The article will not deal with ultrasound, which can also provide real time imaging of the heart, but lacks penetration ability, and has a much smaller Field of View (FoV).
+The article will not deal with ultrasound, which can also provide real time imaging of the heart, but lacks penetration ability, and has a much smaller Field of View (FoV), and does not provide the same clinical value as fluoroscopy.

 2. Current Situation: Gaps in Temporal Resolution Testing

-In most medical physics QA/QC protocols, tests focus on static image quality metrics such as contrast-to-noise ratio (CNR), spatial resolution, and detector uniformity.
+In most medical physics acceptance testing, tests focus on static image quality metrics such as contrast-to-noise ratio (CNR), spatial resolution, and detector uniformity.
 While these are critical for fluoroscopy and angiography, they do not account for motion-related artifacts that can degrade real-time imaging.

 Common issues due to the lack of temporal resolution testing include: